 Once the material is selected, the fabrication process begins.
 It generally follows three core steps: cutting, welding, and finishing.
 First, large sheets or tubes of metal are precisely cut into the required shapes and sizes.
 Next, these individual pieces are expertly welded or assembled to form the fixture’s structure.
 This is where your display truly starts to take shape.
 Finally, the fixture goes through a finishing process, such as powder coating or painting.
 This not only adds color and texture but also provides a protective layer that prevents rust and wear, ensuring your custom fixtures look great for years to come.

-The Role of Technology: CNC and Laser Cutting
+Precision Tech: The Power of CNC and Lasers

 Modern fabrication relies heavily on advanced technology to ensure precision and efficiency, especially for large-scale rollouts.
 Two key technologies are CNC machining and laser cutting.
 CNC (Computer Numerical Control) machining uses computers to automate and control machine tools, resulting in perfectly identical components every time.
 This is critical for maintaining brand consistency across dozens or hundreds of stores.
 Laser cutting uses a high-powered laser to slice through metal with incredible accuracy, allowing for intricate designs and clean edges that would be difficult to achieve with traditional methods.
 This technology is a core part of our design and engineering process.